DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 39. FILE STRUCTURE ASSIGNMENT - confirming project setup (Step 240)
 This assignment served as a crucial checkpoint to verify that all necessary files and folders for "The Pet Shop Website" were correctly created and organized within the local repository, reinforcing diligent file management practices.

+#### 40. DRAG AND DROP ASSIGNMENT - quick browser testing (Step 243)
+This assignment involved directly dragging an HTML file into the browser for immediate local viewing, making and reverting text changes, and using the browser's refresh function.
+This reinforced quick testing workflows for local HTML development.